histeriks/hardening-cabbage/README.md

 SSH communication port will change from 22 to 372, so you will have to adjust that as well (use "ssh -p 372 username@server-address", or make permanent changes in your .ssh/config file).

-If you find this handy, visit & share the fuck out of me further, i'm an attention whore: penetration.zone
+If you find this handy, visit & share the fuck out of me further, i'm an attention whore: www.penetration.zone